Identity formation: Professional identity

+Professional identity is the identification with a profession, exhibited by an aligning of roles, responsibilities, values, and ethical standards as accepted by the profession.

 In business, professional identity is the professional self-concept that is founded upon attributes, values, and experiences.
 A professional identity is developed when there is a philosophy that is manifested in a distinct corporate culture – the corporate personality.
 A business professional is a person in a profession with certain types of skills that sometimes require formal training or education.

-Career development encompasses the total dimensions of psychological, sociological, educational, physical, economic, and chance that alter a person’s career practice across the lifespan.
-Career development also refers to the practices from a company or organization that enhance someone’s career or encourages them to make practical career choices.
+Career development encompasses the total dimensions of psychological, sociological, educational, physical, economic, and chance that alter a person's career practice across the lifespan.
+Career development also refers to the practices from a company or organization that enhance someone's career or encourages them to make practical career choices.

 Training is a form of identity setting, since it not only affects knowledge but also affects a team member's self-concept.
 On the other hand, knowledge of the position introduces a new path of less effort to the trainee, which prolongs the effects of training and promotes a stronger self-concept.
 Other forms of identity setting in an organization include Business Cards, Specific Benefits by Role, and Task Forwarding.